How to participate in World Benzodiazepine Awareness Day.

 - Sponsor W-BAD during a sporting event, such as running a marathon, going on a hike, or walking for a cause

-- Rallying outside Health Ministries or District Health Boards or Boards of Medicine (or see Japan example: making an appointment)
+- Rallying outside Health Ministries or District Health Boards or Boards of Medicine

 - Drop off pamphlets in public places and on bulletin boards where informative brochures and ads may be found (hospitals, in particular ones with detox facilities, can sometimes be a good place to start!)